tanannis/pet-a-pet/README.md

 - Press the pet's name / the "i" icon to see the pet's "About" page
 - Press the "paw" icon to pet the pet.
 You will see the "0 times" increment by 1 each time you press the "paw" icon

-## Developing in process

-* Login and Sign Up functions

-* Home: press each icon on the top will navigate to a different screen e.g. your profile/setting page, your chats, a list of your petted pets, your contacts

-* About: press the "chat" icon to send a message to the pet owner

-* Filter to select other pets e.g. Cats, Rabbits, etc...

 ## Technologies
 - JavaScript, React Native, Expo